open-neuromorphic/open-neuromorphic.github.io/content/supporters/_index.md

 ### Sponsoring Open-Source Development

 Supporting the open-source tools that power neuromorphic research is one of the most impactful ways to accelerate the entire field.
-When you click the "Sponsor" button on our [Community Coding Projects board](/getting-involved/solving-neuromorphic-computings-key-challenges/), you are showing interest in funding a solution.
+When you click the "Sponsor" button on our [Mission Board](/getting-involved/solving-neuromorphic-computings-key-challenges/), you are showing interest in funding a solution.
 Here’s how you can help:

 **1. Sponsor Projects Directly**